 Fake Book MFDs

-In the previous lesson, I discussed my effort to create a music finder database complete with all the songs from a particular fake book for my Tyros4.
-In the process I learned several things:
+In the previous lesson, I discussed my effort to create a Music Finder database (MFD) complete with all the songs from a particular fake book for my Tyros4.
+In the process, I learned several things:

 - Yamaha IDC MFD records may, or may not, be the best choices for a particular song.

 - OTS settings on preset styles, even those with the same name, differ on the various Yamaha keyboards.
 So, specifying a particular style may be fine for some models, but not for others.

 - Using only the preset styles for MFD records is too restrictive.